-At your first appointment, Dr. Michelle will clean your mouth, numb the area, and create a small opening in the gums and jaw.
+At your first appointment, Dr. Hawthorne will clean your mouth, numb the area, and create a small opening in the gums and jaw.
 Your implant will be placed into this opening, which will then be sanitized and sutured shut.

 Initial healing takes a few weeks, but it takes 3-6 months for the implant to bond with your jaw.
 You’ll come into our office for a few follow-ups to check on your progress and start building your restoration.

 As the final step, you’ll come back to our office once your mouth has fully healed.
-Dr. Michelle will attach your restoration, such as a dental crown, to the implant.
+Dr. Hawthorne will attach your restoration, such as a dental crown, to the implant.
 Then, you’ll be sent home to enjoy your new smile.

 CBCT (Cone Beam Computed Tomography) is a 3D x-ray technology that creates a full-scale, 3D model of your face and jaw using hundreds of x-ray “slices.”
-CBCT technology at West Vancouver Dental allows Dr. Michelle to gain insights into your oral health, plan your surgery more quickly, and place your implants with unbeatable precision.
+CBCT technology at West Vancouver Dental allows Dr. Hawthorne to gain insights into your oral health, plan your surgery more quickly, and place your implants with unbeatable precision.
 This leads to better overall results from your treatment.